HeHalutz: Germany

 In 1933, after Jews were expelled from the workforce in Nazi Germany, HeHalutz farms became the primary framework for vocational training and preparation for emigration.

 1939

 By the eve of Second World War in 1939, HeHalutz numbered 100,000 members worldwide, with approximately 60,000 having already emigrated (aliyah) to Mandate Palestine, and with 16,000 members in training centers (hakhsharot) for the pioneering life in the Land of Israel.

-Second World War (1939-1945)
+Second World War (1939–1945)

 During the war and German occupation, Jews in some ghettos in Europe established Hechalutz units, as in Lithuania's Šiauliai Ghetto.

+In the Jewish ghetto in Warsaw, Poland, the SS leader who was responsible for the final destruction of the ghetto reported that, during the heroic resistance put up by Jews, "Polish bandits" and Jewish and Polish Communist resistance fighters in 1943: "During this armed resistance the women belonging to the battle groups were equipped the same as the men: some were members of the Chaluzim movement.
+Not infrequently, these women fired pistols with both hands.
+It happened time and again that these women had pistols or hand grenades (Polish "pineapple" hand grenades) concealed in their bloomers up [to] the last moment to use against the men of the Waffen SS, Police or Wehrmacht."

 After WWII

 By the 1950s HeHalutz "was absorbed by Hashomer Hatzair, which had always maintained a large degree of autonomy.
 Nominally, however, the He-Ḥalutz Organization of America still exists."